 Solo-Step has many benefits for therapists and facilities as well, including:

-- Reducing injury or strain that therapists may experience while protecting patients during therapy
+- Reducing injury or strain that therapists may experience while protecting patients during therapy and gait training

 - Therapists can step away from their patients to view total body alignment without worrying about them falling